Effective, Low-Cost Screening of Newborns Eliminates a Major Cause of Intellectual Disability

 In the early 1960s, pioneering researcher Dr. Robert Guthrie developed a simple, inexpensive blood test that could screen for PKU.
 By pricking an infant's heel to get a drop of blood, placing it on a piece of paper, and seeing whether it contained enough Phe to allow a certain kind of bacteria to grow, physicians could determine whether that infant had PKU.
 This single discovery made possible both early detection and mass screening.
 Researchers supported by the federal Children's Bureau determined that test for PKU given to newborns was safe and effective.
-As a result, New York became the first state to initiate mandatory newborn screening for PKU in 1965.
+As a result, in 1963 Massachusetts became the first state to pass a law requiring testing for PKU in all newborns.

 Soon after, the NICHD led research on the safety and effectiveness of a restricted diet to treat PKU among newborns who has been identified using the new screening test.
 Researchers followed the intellectual development of infants who had been diagnosed with PKU using the new test, and who had been given the low-Phe diet since their diagnosis.
 This follow-up research clearly demonstrated the effectiveness diet for improving outcomes of those with PKU.

 By the 1970s, screening for PKU was commonplace throughout the nation.
 Upon diagnosis, children were placed on the special diet until at least age 5, which allowed for normal brain development.

 But that's not the end of the PKU story.